 That’s what my own mother did.
 She was the seventh of eight children born to Charlie and Elma Culpepper between 1908 and 1928.
 Not only did they live through the Depression; they did so as sharecroppers in the Oklahoma dustbowl.
 Elma died when her youngest two children were 16 and 12.
 But those girls who picked okra until their hands bled and wore shoes held together with baling wire lived their lives as examples of how to overcome misfortune.
 My mother made sure her daughters had piano lessons, won the spelling bee, knew how to punctuate appositives and spell judgment, behaved responsibly, and took the blame and the credit for their own actions.
 She wanted us to have enough because she did not; more important, she wanted us to enjoy what we had.
 She insisted that we never call people vile names because she knew from being a dirty Okie what pain such names could cause.
 Best of all, she taught us the values learned during her hardscrabble childhood and expected us to live by them.

 She was not a perfect woman.
 She smoked and drank herself to death–Benson & Hedges and Budweiser.
-She didn’t take a bath for the last ten years of her life and cleaned her house even less often.
+She didn’t take a bath for the last five years of her life and cleaned her house even less often.
 She refused to talk to me on the telephone during her last several months because, I learned after her death, she had disowned me.
-She had few friends left to attend her funeral because she had withdrawn from the world and into her bitterness.
+She had few friends left to attend her funeral because she had withdrawn from the world and into her fear and her bitterness.
 However, when I wrote her obituary, I respected her privacy, honored the memory of her life, and maintained the dignity of our family.

 On second thought, Gina and Jay, I am sorry for you–sorry that you have spent your lives being so bitter about a remote event in your childhood that you had to “finally get the last word” against an 80-year-old woman and, in the words of your Aunt Judy, “hurt the family tremendously.”
 I hope you can overcome your singleminded and self-centered focus on what happened to you as children.